paramore/minecraft/README.md

 Minecraft
 =========

-# _Paramore
-# Dev for BioCraft
-# Most of my sources, except private ones of course will be here or open source!
+Most of my sources will be here, except private ones of course!
+You may use any of my code as long as you include the propper credit.